doktorupnos/crow/backend/docs/implementation/README.md

 Unit tests will be implemented where necessary.

-E2E test are a WIP (should be performed at the end of every sprint, or in a TDD fashion with each deployment).
+E2E test are a WIP:
+* Implemented for the User resource